emqx/cloud-docs/en_US/data_integration/rocketmq.md

 # Bridge MQTT Data into RocketMQ

-EMQX Cloud supports bridging data into [RocketMQ](https://rocketmq.apache.org/), so you can forward MQTT messages and client events to RocketMQ.
+EMQX Platform supports bridging data into [RocketMQ](https://rocketmq.apache.org/), so you can forward MQTT messages and client events to RocketMQ.
 For example, you can use RocketMQ to collect sensor data from devices, log data, etc.

-This page provides a detailed overview of the data integration between EMQX Cloud and RocketMQ with practical instructions on creating and validating the data integration.
+This page provides a detailed overview of the data integration between EMQX Platform and RocketMQ with practical instructions on creating and validating the data integration.

 ## How It Works

-The RocketMQ data integration is an out-of-the-box feature in EMQX Cloud that combines the real-time data capturing and transmission capabilities of EMQX Cloud with RocketMQ's powerful message queue processing capabilities.
-With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX Cloud to RocketMQ for storage and management, eliminating the need for complex coding.
+The RocketMQ data integration is an out-of-the-box feature in EMQX Platform that combines the real-time data capturing and transmission capabilities of EMQX Platform with RocketMQ's powerful message queue processing capabilities.
+With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX Platform to RocketMQ for storage and management, eliminating the need for complex coding.

-The diagram below illustrates a typical architecture of data integration between EMQX Cloud and RocketMQ:
+The diagram below illustrates a typical architecture of data integration between EMQX Platform and RocketMQ:

 ![EMQX Cloud-RocketMQ Integration](./_assets/data_integration_rocketmq.jpg)

 Ingesting MQTT data into RocketMQ works as follows:

-1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX Cloud through the MQTT protocol and publish real-time MQTT data to EMQX Cloud.
-When EMQX Cloud receives these messages, it initiates the matching process within its rules engine.
+1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX Platform through the MQTT protocol and publish real-time MQTT data to EMQX Platform.
+When EMQX Platform receives these messages, it initiates the matching process within its rules engine.
-2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX Cloud.
+2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX Platform.
 The rules, based on predefined criteria, determine which messages need to be routed to RocketMQ.
 If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
 3. **Data ingestion into RocketMQ**: Once the rule has processed the message, it triggers an action of forwarding the messages to RocketMQ.
 Processed data will be seamlessly written into RocketMQ.
 4. **Data Storage and Utilization**: With the data now stored in RocketMQ, businesses can harness its querying power for various use cases.
 For example, in the financial industry, RocketMQ can be used as a reliable high-performance message queue to store and manage data from payment terminals and transaction systems.
 It can connect messages to data analysis and regulatory platforms, fulfilling requirements such as risk management, fraud detection and prevention, and regulatory compliance.